-Homework 30%
+Homework 40%

-Midterm Exam 35%
+Midterm Exam 30%

-Final Exam 35%
+Final Exam 30%

 Total 100%

-Homework and computer assignments: There will be one homework (either paper and pencil, computer assignment or a combination) due every week on Wednesdays.
-Homework is to be turned in at the START of class on Wednesday or can be slipped under my office door prior to class on Wednesday if you must miss class for some reason.
+Homework: There will be one homework due every 1-2 weeks on Thursdays (the length of time will depend on the difficulty of the assignment).
+Homework is to be turned in at the START of class on Thursday or can be slipped under my office door prior to class on Thursday if you must miss class for some reason.
 Late homework will not be accepted.

 Please note that the homework constitutes a substantial portion of your overall grade.
 In order to learn the concepts and be able to apply them to solving problems on exams, etc., you are strongly encouraged to devote as much time as possible to working the homework problems.
+It is possible that not all homework problems will be able to be graded, but most of your learning will come from devoting good chunks of time each week to the homework.
 I encourage you to discuss the homework assignments with other students in the class.
 However, I expect the homework you submit for grading to be written up by you alone (this includes computer programs which must not be duplicates of programs other students turn in).

 Tests: No make-up exams will be given except possibly in the case of a serious emergency.
 In such a case I must be notified in advance.
-There will be no exceptions to taking the final exam at the date, time, and place specified by the University (Monday 12/20/10 from 3:30-5:30 pm in MP 105).
+There will be no exceptions to taking the final exam at the date, time, and place specified by the University (TBD).
 The final exam will be comprehensive although material covered after the midterm will be emphasized.